 45) Snap the wheels back onto the axles

 46) See the opening where the weapon gears and weapon gearbox left the electronics exposed?
-Put some electricians's tape over the openings to keep debris from entering.
+Put some electricians's

 Here's your finished platform.
 You should be able to drive it around now.
 Now its ready to add your secret weapons (wedges are easiest) and other personalized stuff.
 You can add 8.9 ounces to it and still be an antweight.
 As it sites in the picture, the bot will rest on its rear as it is heavier on that side of the wheel at this point.
 As you add wedges and body parts to it the weight will cause the front to fall forward, which is what you want - I think - maybe.